Zendesk automation to close stale tickets after multi step reminders: The definitive guide

 Step 3: Automatically solve the ticket

-Last but not least, we need an automation to close the loop.
-This one finds tickets that have received both reminders and have hit the final deadline.
+Finally, we need an automation to complete the loop.
+This one identifies tickets that have hit the final deadline after both reminders.

 1. Create one more automation and call it "Stale Ticket - Auto-Solve".